17 Best Bedroom Plants for Clean Air & Low Light – NASA Study

 Chinese evergreen is one of the most popular bedroom plants.
 The large green and white or silver leaves thrive in low light and only need water every so often.
 In Asia, Chinese evergreens are said to be among the plants that bring good luck.
 This decorative indoor aesthetic plant only needs a warm, humid environment and occasional light—artificial or natural light is fine.

 As with most houseplants that have variegated foliage, light-colored leaves require more sunlight.
-So, some Chinese evergreens may fair better in bedrooms with south-facing windows where they get plenty of bright light.
+So, some Chinese evergreens may fare better in bedrooms with south-facing windows where they get plenty of bright light.
 Cultivars with darker-green leaves will grow better in dim rooms.

 Wax Flower Plant (Hoya carnosa)